dmbaturin/iproute2-cheatsheet/site/index.md

 For example, if you assign 203.0.113.25/24 to eth0, a connected route to 203.0.113.0/24 network will be created, and the system will know that hosts from that network can be reached directly.

-When an interface goes down, connected routes associated with it are removed and all routes who gateway belong to the now-inaccessible networks are removed as well because they fail gateway reachability check.
+When an interface goes down, connected routes associated with it are removed and all routes whose gateway belongs to the now inaccessible networks are removed as well because they fail gateway reachability check.
 The same mechanism prevents you from creating routes through inaccessible gateways.